 Here are three things you can do to help reduce the stress of being a team member in a busy, growing company:

-The five themes are equally important, but differently prioritized.
+The five goals are equally important, but differently prioritized based on your situation and tastes.
 Each affects the other in much the same way that removing one petal from a flower affects our perception of that flower.
-To that end, what I have learned is that in order to help owners be more successful, we have to work towards all five conditions.
+To that end, what I have learned is that in order to help owners be more successful, we have to work towards all five goals.